-Visitors will participate in a variety of traditional New Year's Eve festivities including a countdown to noon with the dropping of a sparkly New Year's Eve ball.
+Visitors will participate in a variety of traditional New Year's Eve festivities, including a countdown to noon with the dropping of a sparkly New Year's Eve ball.

 Any New Year's Eve party wouldn't be complete without a dance floor and dancing tunes!
-Kids can dance the day away, then pose in a 2025-themed photo booth filled with fun props, and accessories.
+Kids can dance the day away, then pose in a 2026-themed photo booth filled with fun props, and accessories.

 Noontime New Year's Eve activities are free with admission and no reservations are required.

-10 a.m. to 2 p.m. at The Magic House in Kirkwood and at MADE for Kids at 5127 Delmar Blvd.
+10 a.m. to 2 p.m. at The Magic House in Kirkwood.

 More information: magichouse.org